nixpig/nixpig/README.md

 # 👋 Hi!

-🐽 I’m @nixpig, and I'm a Senior Engineering Lead.
+🐽 I’m @nixpig, and I'm a Senior Technical Lead.

 I've worked on frontend web for most of my career, but now exploring more of the stack and other platforms.